Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 12.38.08 UTC
+- WIB: Kamis, 12 Februari 2026 14.14.41 UTC
-- WITA: Kamis, 12 Februari 2026 13.38.08 UTC
+- WITA: Kamis, 12 Februari 2026 15.14.41 UTC
-- WIT: Kamis, 12 Februari 2026 14.38.08 UTC
+- WIT: Kamis, 12 Februari 2026 16.14.41 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: motivational
+Kategori: success